Unbundled legal services—also known as limited scope representation—are an increasingly popular offering amongst lawyers and clients alike.

 6. Make sure your client understands what you’ll be responsible for

-This is distinct from a well-defined limited scope of representation agreement, which is memorialized with the client at the start of the limited representation.
-Here, on an ongoing basis, the limited scope attorney should continue to ensure both verbally and in writing that the client understands which unbundled legal services you are and aren’t responsible for.
-This includes ensuring that the client knows what they are responsible for.
-As the matter continues, remind your client what was initially agreed upon.
+While you’ll start your client relationships with a limited scope of representation agreement, it’s also essential to communicate with your client on an ongoing basis.
+Communicating often will ensure that the client understands which unbundled legal services you are and aren’t responsible for, and what the client’s responsibilities are.
+As the matter continues, remind your client of the agreed-upon scope.
 Where appropriate, raise the possibility of full-service representation if necessary.

 Examples of unbundled legal services

 Technology advances in document assembly and automation show that there are dozens of ways to provide unbundled legal help to new and existing clients.